x3dom/pipeline/README.rst

                         with an application context.
                         default: none

+TEMPLATE_PATH           Where the UI templates reside.
+                        default: module_dir/templates

+STATIC_PATH             Where the static assets for the UI reside.
+                        default: module_dir/static

-TEMPLATE_PATH           Where the user templates reside.
+BUNDLES_PATH            Where the user templates reside.
 Usually you
                         don't want to override this.
                         default: module_dir/templates/bundles

 LOGFILE                 Absolute path to a file to pipe stdout logging
                         to.
 This should not be used in production.
                         default: False (stdout logging)